dojo/framework/src/stores/README.md

 -   Application state store designed to work with a reactive component architecture
 -   Out of the box support for asynchronous commands
--   All state operations are recorded per process and undoable via a process callback
+-   All state operations are recorded per process and undoable via middleware
 -   Supports the optimistic pattern with the ability to roll back on a failure
 -   Fully serializable operations and state